Religious views of Adolf Hitler: Jehovah's Witnesses

 Jehovah's Witnesses numbered around 30,000 at the start of Hitler's rule in Germany.
 For refusing to declare loyalty to the Reich, and refusing conscription into the army, they were declared to be enemies of Germany and persecuted.
 About 6,000 were sent to the concentration camps.

 Judaism

 Anti-Judaism as well as racial anti-Semitism were central planks of Hitler's philosophy.
-His regime perpetrated the Final Solution an effort to exterminate the Jews, which resulted in a genocide estimated by historians to have killed between 4,204,000 to 7,000,000 Jews.
+His regime perpetrated the Final Solution, an effort to exterminate the Jews, which resulted in a genocide estimated by historians to have killed between 4,204,000 and 7,000,000 Jews.
 Hitler's ideology presented the Jews as a biological challenge to the "purity" of German blood.